Bath Itinerary | How to Spend the Weekend in Bath, England

 Comments about how beautiful and relaxing the city is to visit were true.
 The streets are lined with honey-coloured Georgian houses, and the air is crisp and fresh.

-Now, I could see why Bath has been attracting visitors for over 2000 years with its famous mineral-rich hot springs, impressive Roman Baths, and honey-coloured Georgian streets.
+Now, I could see why Bath has been attracting visitors for over 2000 years with its famous mineral-rich natural hot springs here, impressive Roman Baths, and honey-coloured Georgian streets.

 There is something about Bath that forces you to slow down, relax and take in every little detail of your surroundings.
 Bath has a slower pace than London.

-I’m sharing my 2 days in Bath itinerary to give you ideas of top things to do, what to eat, and how to make the most of a weekend in Bath.
+I’m sharing my 2 days in Bath itinerary to give you ideas of top things to do in Bath, what to eat, and how to make the most of a weekend in Bath.

 Lots of people take a day trip from London to Bath, but I think a weekend in Bath is ideal.
-You can leisurely take in the sights instead of rushing around just ticking sites off your list.
+You can leisurely take in all the sights, instead of rushing around just ticking sites off your list.

 If you have a whole weekend to explore then read on.